 People who have seizures here smell things that are much worse than ammonia.
 This experience of smelling phantom unpleasant smells is known as cacosmia.
 I sometimes smell cigarette smoke, but others smell things that are burning, spoiled, or rotting.When my sense of smell began to fade I knew why.
 I had been bold enough to tempt fate years before.
 Click To Tweet

 I have noticed other changes in my sense of smell.
 I am no longer able to smell garlic as I once did.
 It often smells rancid to me and I notice when I am cooking it, that I often end up burning it because I can’t distinguish the smell of when it is done.
 Because taste and smell are tied together it sometimes tastes as rancid as it smells.

 This distortion of smell is known as parosmia.
 It occurs when your olfactory senses have been damaged.
 It can happen after a cold, when these neurons in your nose have trouble understanding how to interpret the chemical information of a smell.
 People have now been experiencing it with COVID.
 But other damage, from traumatic brain injury, and seizures, can also lead to damage.

 I now know so much more about the sense of smell than I did when I was ready to throw it away as a child.
 Thankfully, the things we say without thinking usually don’t really hurt us.
 Having lost even a small part of my sense of smell has made even more thankful for it and all of my senses.

 Recently, I read an article that quantified how important this sense is.
 Losing a sense of smell greatly impacts the mental and emotional well-being of people who lose it.
 It may be minimized by others, and many had trouble receiving help.
-They felt isolated, resulted in anger, anxiety, frustration, depression, isolation, loss of confidence, regret and sadness.
+They felt isolated, and it resulted in anger, anxiety, frustration, depression, isolation, loss of confidence, regret, and sadness.

-Researchers are hoping my studying this loss, they can help those facing this loss.
+Researchers are hoping by studying it, they can help those facing this loss.